 Many states have strict laws governing timeshare resales, including restrictions on collecting advance fees.
 Talk to an attorney in the state where the timeshare is located to learn about relevant laws.

-Don't sign a contract at the first meeting if you're thinking about using a resale company (or buying a timeshare).
+Don't sign a contract at the first meeting if you're considering using a resale company (or buying a timeshare).
 Take the documents the company provides with you when you leave the meeting so you can read the fine print.

-If certain promises were made, make sure those promises are covered in the contract.
+If specific promises were made, make sure those promises are covered in the contract.
 You should also review the contract and documents with an attorney.

 If you decide to pay a fee to a timeshare resale service to help you sell your timeshare (even though you probably shouldn't), investigate it thoroughly before moving forward with the deal.
 Ask lots of questions and verify everything the company tells you.